Rome, Italy, 16th of May, 2015

 When I went on this trip I was living in Brussels and working at Microsoft.
 And while resting at the Spanish steps I met the CEO of the company where I work.
-Is like 20 years ago meeting Bill Gates… And while in Piazza Navona I met my friend from Bucharest – the beautiful Ioana.
+Is like 20 years ago meeting Bill Gates… And while in Piazza Navona I met my friend from Bucharest – Ioana.
 And Anna met her friend from University that right now lives in Germany.
-Now this is what I call a coincidence / destiny / faith / sign from God.
+Now this is what I call a coincidence / destiny / faith / sign.

 Also on Saturday we had a lovely encounter in a perfume shop when a (stranger) Italian lady tells you the truth about yourself and what you want just after you say you like vanilla perfume…

-I always think what I have not done to do next time: Fontana di Trevi not in renovation, a tennis match during the Roma Open, to find the monument la Bocca della Verità and climb the dome of the Basilica San Pietro in the Vatican to see the square from above.
+I always think what I have not done to do next time: Fontana di Trevi not in renovation, a tennis match during the Roma Open, and climb the dome of the Basilica San Pietro in the Vatican to see the square from above.
 And why not, meet the Pope!

 But first, priorities!
 For food – to remember what not be missed, all around Piazza Navona: pizza at Baffeto, dessert – literally next door – (best gelato) at Frigidarium.
 And of course – coffee after pizza and gelato at Sant’Eustachio, located close to the Pantheon, 4 minutes from Piazza Navona!

 The first ever travel article I wrote was about Italy for an online magazine.
 I think I was 13 years old and I still have the article to read it every time I want to remember my dreams.
 I wrote about the Italian cities like I have visited them many times.
 And I said that Rome is a city that takes your breath away.
 Sounds cheesy, but after all Rome did took my breath away like I wrote years ago.